10 THINGS YOU MUST NOT DO IN PARIS

 Of course, you have to go to Paris and see the major tourist attractions… It would be crazy to go all the way there and skip the Eiffel Tower.
-But, believe it or not, there’s a lot more to the city than just these few famous structures.
+There are so many amazing things to do and see in Paris that you definitely shouldn’t miss, but believe it or not, there really is a lot more to this city aside from them too.

-The best way to see the city is to simply wander the streets, I can assure you’ll find hidden wonders at almost every turn!
+The best way to see Paris is to simply wander the streets, I can assure you’ll find hidden wonders at almost every turn!

 Don’t forget to travel out of the city

 It’s very easy to stick to the city centre and the areas that are accessible by foot.
 Although, the outer areas of the city have some incredible monuments and attractions too.

 Take the Château de Versailles for example – and even Disneyland!
 Both are over 30 minutes by train to access, but are also things you may not want to miss!

 Don’t travel by cab

 Cabs will cost you an arm and a leg!

 The metro lines in Paris are fantastic, and they’ll take you anywhere in the city for a very reasonable price.
 If you want to save some money, stick to the trains and wave goodbye to the cabs.